 Chokecherries are currently in season.
 However, chokecherries are not the same thing as cherries.
 You won't find chokecherries at your local grocery store, so don't go looking for them there!

 I have heard it said that you should not pick chokecherries until after the first frost.
-However, when you're competing with other people, birds, goats, and BEARS, you gotta get'em while you can!
+However, when you're competing with other people, birds, goats, and BEARS 🐻, sometimes you gotta get'em while you can!

 Jump to:

-- Butter — A teaspoon of butter can cut down on the amount of foam that is produced as the chokecherry jelly boils.
+- Butter: A teaspoon of butter can reduce the amount of foam that is produced as the chokecherry jelly boils.
 If you don't add the butter, you may need to skim the foam off the jelly before you can it.

-- Vanilla Extract — In the past, I have used vanilla extract in my chokecherry recipes.
-This is mainly because I'm not a big fan of almond extract, which seems to be recommended in many recipes.
+- Vanilla Extract: In the past, I have used vanilla extract in my chokecherry recipes.
+This is mainly because I'm not a big fan of almond extract, which is recommended in many recipes.
 Feel free to add vanilla extract, almond extract, or leave them out, like I did.

-Add cleaned chokecherries to a large saucepan.
-Cover with six cups of water.
-Bring to a boil over medium-high heat, then simmer, uncovered, over low heat, for 30 minutes.
-Smash the fruit to release the juice and strain the liquid through a fine strainer, jelly bag, or a few layers of cheesecloth.
+Step 3: Smash the fruit to release the juice and strain the liquid through a fine strainer, jelly bag, or double layers of cheesecloth.
 You should have approximately 3½ cups of chokecherry juice.
 If not, add enough water to equal 3½ cups.

 Pro Tip: To make chokecherry jam, add some of the pulp to the juice so that you end up with a more jam-like texture.

-Clean the saucepan and return it to the stove.
+Step 4: Clean the saucepan and return it to the stove.
 Pour strained juice back into the pot.
 Turn the heat to medium.
 Whisk in RealFruit Classic Pectin until dissolved.
-Add lemon juice, and butter, if using.
-Bring the mixture to a full rolling boil, over high heat, whisking constantly.
+Add lemon juice and butter (if using).
+Bring the mixture to a full rolling boil, over high heat, whisking constantly for 2 minutes.

-Next, add 4 cups of sugar, while you whisk quickly to dissolve it.
-Return the mixture to a full rolling boil and boil hard for one additional minute, as you continue to stir the mixture.
-Remove from heat and skim off the foam, if necessary.
-Ladle into sterilized jars, leaving ½ inch headspace.
-Wipe the glass jar rims with a damp kitchen towel and screw bands hand-tight.
+Step 5: Next, add 4 cups of sugar, whisking to dissolve it.
+Return the mixture to a full rolling boil and boil hard for one additional minute.
+Skim off the foam, if necessary.

-Pro Tip: Test the seals to make sure that the jars have sealed properly then store in the pantry for up to a year.
-If a jar has not been sealed you can either try to seal it again or store in the refrigerator to be consumed first.
+Pro Tip: Remove jars from the canner and place on the counter to seal.
+Make sure that the jars have sealed properly, then store in the pantry for up to a year.
+If a jar has not been sealed, you can either process it again or store it in the refrigerator to be consumed first.

 Chokecherries should be picked in late summer.
 According to nrcs.usda.gov, they are found in all but eight states here in the U.S.